rolinmb/vid-gen-go/README.md

 TODO: In routineVideoFx(); need to detect source FPS of inVideoName so when running recombineCmd we rebuild the .mp4 at the original framerate

-Run (from root): go build src -o main && ./main
+Run (from root): go build -C src -o main && ./main

 Example functions (so I can remove comments from getPixelColorOne and getPixelColorTwo):
 '''